 The photo gallery at the bottom of the page provides information about common species of frogs and toads in Illinois.
 Additionally, the Prairie Research Institute’s Illinois Natural History Survey has an Illinois Species page to help people figure out what species of frog or toad they have found.
 If you don’t know what the species is, click on the text to work through the key.
 If you see a photo that looks like the species you saw, then you can click on the photo to get information about that particular species.
-The IDNR has two videos that describe t

 The IDNR’s Illinois Frogs and Toads Part 1 and Part 2 videos provide information about each species and their habitats and ecology.

 Frogs and toads can encounter a number of hazardous situations in Illinois’ human-dominated landscapes.
 They may be mauled by domestic pets, mishandled by curious children and adults, fall into window wells, or become trapped in or around buildings.
 The moist skin of a trapped frog or toad will dry out and the animal will die if it cannot get to an environment with high humidity.
 Additionally, many frogs and toads are crushed by vehicles when they cross roads, especially when moving to and from breeding ponds.

 Some frogs, especially bullfrogs and green frogs, will find and take up temporary residence around ornamental backyard ponds.
 While they generally do no harm, bullfrogs occasionally become a nuisance when they catch and eat small koi, goldfish, or other fish stocked by the pond owner.
 Erecting a small fence or landscaping wall at least 1½ feet tall will reduce the likelihood of bullfrogs entering these ponds.